 Sometimes slow and steady wins the race though.
 It really depends on your personality, money situation, and how good you are at sticking with things.

 Either way, it’s a good idea to check out these common alternatives to a debt management plan.

 If you decide to go with a debt management plan, signing up for one is fairly easy.

 Start by searching for non-profits that offer them.
 (National Foundation for Credit Counseling, CESI, and CCCS are a few.)
 Check their reviews, rates, and services for your state, because it can vary depending on what office you go to.

 Then contact them for more info on how to enroll.
 You’ll set up your meeting, make sure you’re clear on things, and get started if it is a fit.

 The Bottom Line

 Working with a non-profit to use a debt management plan lets you make one monthly payment for your consumer debts.
 It may cut interest and fees, but you may have to pay a monthly fee to take part.

-So you’ll need to weigh the pros and cons for yourself.
+So you’ll need to weigh the impact of using one for yourself.
 If you choose to go with one, make sure it’s reputable.
 And be sure you understand what you have to do and what it will cost before you agree to join.

 No matter what you decide, you’ll need to make changes in your financial life to help make sure things go well in the future.